 Formal prerequisite knowledge

-The course will have a theoretical part with lectures (2 hrs/week) and seminars/exercises in the computerlab (2 hrs/week).
-From the seminars/exercises you have to write at least two computer lab reports (max 3 pages), which must be completed and approved before the final examination.
-Students have to write a topical essay (max 10 pages incl figures) and present this in the class, the essay counts towards the final grade.
+The course will have a theoretical part with lectures (2 hrs/week) and seminars/exercises in the computer lab (2 hrs/week).
+From the seminars/exercises, you have to write at least two computer lab reports (max 3 pages each), which must be completed and approved before the final examination.
+Students have to write a topical essay (max 10 pages including figures) and present this in the class.
+The essay counts towards the final grade.

 - At least two written computer lab reports must be delivered and approved prior to the final examination.

-- One written field report (weighted ca 35 %) and one essay about a selected research topic (weighted ca 15 %) counts for ca 50%.
+- One written field report (weighted ca 35 %) and one essay about a selected research topic (weighted ca 15 %) count for ca 50%.

-- If there are more than 10 students for examination, we may arrange a written examination.
+If there are more than 10 students admitted for the course, the final examination may be held as a written 3-hour examination.

 Language of examination

 Subjects taught in English will only offer the exam paper in English.